jgamper/compay-syntax/README.md

 If matlab engine is setup, then all of the same functionality applies to `jp2` WSIs.

+Including objects to handle xml files produced by ASAP, or other annotation tools.

 # Install

 `pip install wsisampler`